Wiring Recessed Lighting in a Condominium

-Dear Mr. Electrician: I would like to replace the existing fluorescent light fixture in my condominium kitchen.
+Dear Mr. Electrician: How do I wire recessed kitchen lighting?
 How difficult is it to install recessed lighting in a condominium and will it make a difference in appearance?

-Answer: Yes the appearance of light will be much different than what you have now.
+Answer: Wiring kitchen lighting will vary depending on the structure of the building or house.
+Yes the appearance of recessed lighting will be different than a fluorescent light fixture.
 Recessed lights point the light down, so the ceiling tends to be a little dark.
 However having multiple lights instead of just one will illuminate the lower areas that were dark before.
 You should do some homework before choosing what type of recessed light to install.
-NOTE: Text links below go to applicable products on Amazon.
+My wiring example is of a condominium kitchen located on the first floor with a bedroom above.
+NOTE: Text links below go to applicable products on Amazon.com

 Steps to Install Recessed Lighting